Sessions and Russia: What you need to know

 Questions about President Donald Trump's ties to Russia began during his campaign and have persisted into his young administration, tripping up members of his inner circle.
-The latest to come under scrutiny is Attorney General Jeff Sessions.
+The latest to come under scrutiny is Attorney General Jeff Sessions, who Thursday afternoon with drew from any federal probes involving the Trump campaign.

 That case, under investigation by the FBI, has intensified amid claims that members of the Trump campaign were in contact with Russian officials before and after the election.
 U.S. investigators have been using intelligence databases to hunt for evidence of the Russian election hacking operation and any collusion by Americans, including Trump associates.